-Dr. Bethany Valachi-

 When assessing flip-up loupes, keep in mind that scope position is critical.
-You can have loupes with the best declination angle on the market, but if they sit high in relation to your pupil, you will lose much of the ergonomic benefit, since you must lean further forward to look through the scopes.
+If your loupes sit high in relation to your pupil, you will lose much of the ergonomic benefit, since you must lean further forward to look through the scopes.
 Therefore, vertical adjustability is an essential feature on flip-up loupes.

-Watch Dr. Valachi’s evidence-based video: Evidence-based Guidelines for Selecting Dental Loupes, click here.
+Learn how in Dr. Valachi’s video: “Ergonomic Guidelines for Selecting Dental Loupes”

 ©2017 Posturedontics, LLC.
 All rights reserved.